 - Languages - French - K–6 and Chinese (Mandarin) - Years 5–6

 - Religious Education

 English is taught with a focus on reading comprehension, writing, spelling, speaking and listening, grammar and punctuation.
-Reading fluency, phonics and comprehension form a vital part of the Early Years program.
+Reading fluency, phonics and comprehension form a vital part of the English program.

 Technology is integrated into all learning environments through wireless network access, interactive SMART Boards, desktop and laptop computers and iPads.
 Students in K–2 utilise iPads as part of their learning, whilst students in Years 3–4 enjoy access to dedicated laptops.
 A school-owned 1:1 Device program is operated in Years 5–6.

-History and Geography (Human Society and its Environment)
+History and Geography – Human Society and its Environment (HSIE)

 History and Geography is implemented as a disciplined process of inquiry from Kindergarten and investigates the actions, motives and lifestyles of people over time, expanding to national and world history contexts through learning the six Units of Inquiry, using the International Baccalaureate Primary Years Programme Framework..

 Personal Development, Health and Physical Education (PDHPE)

 PDHPE is one of the six Key Learning Areas and is directly concerned with supporting the development of the student as a whole person.
 They develop the knowledge, understanding, skills and attitudes to lead an active and healthy life.
 Junior School lessons are taught by specialised PDHPE teachers.